withastro/roadmap/proposals/0027-content-collections.md

 ## The `astro:content` module

-Content Schemas introduces a new virtual module convention for Astro using the `astro:` prefix.
+Content Collections introduces a new virtual module convention for Astro using the `astro:` prefix.
 Since all types and utilities are generated based on your content, we are free to use whatever name we choose.
 We chose `astro:` for this proposal since:
 1. It falls in-line with [NodeJS' `node:` convention](https://2ality.com/2021/12/node-protocol-imports.html).
 2. It leaves the door open for future `astro:` utility modules based on your project's configuration.